arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * Modbus TCP/IP adheres to TCP/IP networking standards on Ethernet, using the Modbus messaging service as its data handler.
 Typically, the connected devices are Modbus TCP/IP Client and Server devices.
 However, interconnections can also be established through routers, gateways, or bridges, forming a TCP/IP network.

-***Controller/Peripheral is formerly known as Master/Slave.
-Arduino no longer supports the use of this terminology.
+***Controller/Peripheral was formerly known as Master/Slave.
+The Modbus Organization no longer supports the use of this terminology.
 Devices formerly known as Master are referred to as Controller/Client and devices formerly known as Slaves are referred to as Peripheral/Server.***

 ## Modbus TCP & PLC IDE